Michael A. Taylor Preview, Player Props: Twins vs. Rangers

-On Saturday, Michael A. Taylor (.676 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:15 PM ET.
+On Sunday, Michael A. Taylor (batting .324 in his past 10 games) and the Minnesota Twins face the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 2:10 PM ET.

-In his last game, he mashed two homers in his last game (going 2-for-3) against the Rangers.
+In his last appearance, he hit two homers in his previous appearance (going 2-for-3) against the Rangers.

 Michael A. Taylor Game Info & Props vs. the Rangers